 There will be days when you’re only on set for 2 hours, and in that case, you would still be paid for the full eight hour day.
 Those days are quite magical.

 However, most days, you’ll be there for 10+ hours.
 Worse yet, you’ll never be given a clear “out time” so making definitive plans for your personal life is impossible.

 It does NOT go on your acting resume.

 No matter what your friend on set tells you, background work does NOT go on your acting resume.
 Background work makes for great on-set experience, especially if you take the opportunity to watch the leads and see how they work.
-It is not credited acting work.
+But I repeat, It is not credited acting work.

 You’re not always treated with a high level of respect.